-You’ve come a long way, and you’re still learning and growing.
+You have come a long way, and you’re still learning and growing.
 Be thankful for the lessons.
-Take them and make the best of things right now.
+Take them and make the best of things today.

 For my 18th birthday, many moons ago, my grandfather on my mom’s side gave me four lightly-used flannel shirts that he no longer needed.
 The shirts were barely worn and in great shape; my grandfather told me he thought they would look great on me.
 Unfortunately, I thought they were odd gifts at the time and I wasn’t thankful.
 I looked at him skeptically, gave him a crooked half-smile, and moved on to the other gifts sitting in front of me.
 My grandfather died two days later from a sudden heart attack.
 The flannel shirts were the last gifts he ever gave me, and that crooked half-smile was the last time I directly acknowledged him.
 Today, I still regret the little thing I didn’t say when I had the chance: “Thank you Grandpa.
 I appreciate you.”